The Top 10 Rules Of Karate

-"Karate begins and ends with respect", is a common phrase that you will hear in karate schools around the world.
+“Karate begins and ends with respect,” is a common phrase that you will hear in karate schools around the world.
 Courtesy is a cornerstone of the sport, as both mental and physical strength are a part of the training in karate.
-Children beginning to learn karate will first receive lessons on respect and self-control, before ever learning striking techniques.
+Children beginning to learn karate will first receive lessons on respect and self-control before ever learning striking techniques.
 First and foremost, it is important to have respect for the martial arts discipline itself.
 That means following traditions, learning the history and meaning behind the sport, and abiding by its rules.
 Connections between students and their teachers are of utmost importance in karate.
-Showing respect for those who are willing to teach you, as well as those learning along with you is a vital part of what karate values.
+Showing respect for those who are willing to teach you, as well as those learning along with you, is a vital part of what karate values.

 2. Use what you Learn Wisely

-Using what you learn in karate wisely can take two meanings.
+Using what you learn in karate wisely can have two meanings.
 Firstly, many of the strikes learned in karate have potential to harm others if used improperly.
 This means that the techniques learned in karate should only be used for a just cause such as self-defense.
 Never use a technique learned in karate for anger or revenge, as this is against the very principles karate was founded upon.
 Secondly, when practicing karate techniques, it is important to be cautious and aware of the strikes you use.
 Controlling the strength of your strikes, especially against opponents or training partners is extremely important to keeping yourself and those around you safe.
 You must be wise in the use of your techniques, even during practice, as karate is not meant to harm others.

 3. Karate goes Beyond the Dojo

 Many lessons learned in the karate dojo are also applicable in the real world.
-Principles such as respect, self-control, and integrity are emphasized in karate but are taught to be withheld at all times, not just during training time.
+Principles such as respect, self-control, and integrity are emphasized in karate but are taught to be upheld at all times, not just during training time.
 Karate is about developing yourself both physically and mentally, so the mental fortitude practiced during training should be extended to your everyday activities as well.
-Students should represent themselves well inside as well as outside of their dojo.
+Students should represent themselves well inside, as well as outside, of their dojo.
 Additionally, if it ever becomes necessary to apply karate techniques outside of your training facility, the same control and respect must be exerted in any environment.